rcdmk/TestePraticoDDD/README.md

 * Makefile - Easier to remember commands to execute common tasks
 * ... (more to come)

+## History

+This was originally built on .Net Framework 4.5, for Windows only, in 2015 and now ported to .Net Core 6.0 in 2022.

+The major changes from the original project, appart from the obvious upgrades related to .Net Core, are:

+1. **Ninject was removed** in favor of the existing .Net Core DI framework, as the use case is simple enough to be handled with that
+2. **Added some tests** with xUnit to cover main domain logic
+3. **Services layer was changed to gRPC** services instead of the previous WPF services
+4. **Added Makefile** to streameline most common project tasks
+5. **Added docker-compose.yml** for running additional services, like the MySQL 8 database server

 ## Prerequisites

 * [dotnet 6.0+ command-line tool](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)